blazium-engine/blazium-docs/tutorials/platform/web/html5_shell_classref.rst

 Engine configuration
 --------------------

-An object used to configure the Engine instance based on godot export options, and to override those in custom HTML templates if needed.
+An object used to configure the Engine instance based on Blazium's export options, and to override those in custom HTML templates if needed.

 Properties